TeleMidia/nclcomposer/README.md

   * Qt >= 5.4

-### Building on Linux (Debian/Ubuntu)
 In a Debian-based system (e.g. Debian, Ubuntu, or Linux Mint) you can easily install Qt libraries through:

   $ apt-get install libqtbase5-dev libqttool5-dev

+### Building

-After installing the dependencies and cloning the repository, you can compile NCL Composer by entering in the nclcomposer root directory and typing:
+After installing the dependencies and cloning the NCL Composer's repository, you can compile NCL Composer by (in the nclcomposer's root directory):

+    $ mkdir _build && cd _build
-    $ qmake
+    $ cmake ..
     $ make

 If everything is alright with the compilation process you should be able to find the executable (and run):

-    $ ./bin/debug/nclcomposer
+    $ ./_build/bin/nclcomposer

-> If you want build a release version of the NCL Composer executable and plugins,
-> you can call `qmake FORCERELEASE=true`.
-The executable will be available at
-> `./bin/release/nclcomposer`.

-### Building on Windows
-  * TODO

-### Building on Mac OS X
-  * TODO

 ## Packaging NCL Composer
 This repository also provides the necessary files for packaging NCL Composer.